INTRACEREBRAL HEMORRHAGE

 - intraparenchymal or intraventricular sensor

-- the intraventricular catheter is inserted through the brain into the lateral ventricle; it allows CSF drainage
+- the intraventricular catheter is inserted through the brain into the lateral ventricle; it allows concurrent CSF drainage

-- main risks:
+- major risks:

 - bleeding – the type of the hemorrhage depends on the site of insertion (intraparenchymal, intraventricular, or subdural)

-- infection (up to 12%, the risk is higher with intraventricular catheters) – CSF should be sent for cytology and culture analysis if the infection is suspected
+- infection (up to 12%, the risk is higher with intraventricular catheters) – CSF should be sent for cytology and culture analysis if infection is suspected

-- ⇒ target CPP 50-70 mmHg
+- target CPP 50-70 mmHg

-- ⇒ target ICP < 20mmHg
+- target ICP < 20 mmHg

 External ventricular drainage (EVD) |